- Our ‘Pilgrimage Season’ runs from Easter (Low Sunday) until late September.

 The ROSARY WAY is situated on the large grass area to the north of the Shrine.
 It is freely available for the use of groups or individual pilgrims.

-Although we do not have a fixed charge for the ministry we provide for our pilgrims and visitors, we do humbly ask that they may be prepared to make a contribution towards the work and upkeep of the Shrine.
-May we suggest that a donation of £5 per head would seem to be reasonable for an average pilgrimage, including visits to the Secret Chapel.
-(The parish here is very small: we rely ever-more on our pilgrims and visitors to keep this ancient Catholic Shrine open and available.)
+Although we do not have a fixed charge for the ministry we provide for our pilgrims and visitors, we do request that they may be prepared to make a contribution towards the work and upkeep of the Shrine.
+May we suggest that a donation of £8 per head (or £10 per head to include refreshments) would seem to be reasonable for an average pilgrimage, including visits to the Secret Chapel.
+(The parish here is very small: we rely ever-more on our pilgrims and visitors to keep this ancient Catholic Shrine open and available).
 Those who are tax-payers are respectfully reminded that to Gift Aid their donation, adds considerably to its value, at no extra expensive to the Giver.
 We thank you in advance!

-When organising a suitable date for a pilgrimage or for further details relating to the Pilgrimage programme, please fill in the on-line booking form below, or contact the Priest’s House, Park Lane, West Grinstead, Horsham, West Sussex.
+When organising a suitable date for a pilgrimage or for further details relating to the Pilgrimage programme, please fill in the on-line booking form below, BUT, GIVEN CURRENT SOFTWARE UPDATES, IF YOU DO NOT RECEIVE A RESPONSE WITHIN A FEW DAYS, please contact the Priest’s House, Park Lane, West Grinstead, Horsham, West Sussex.
 RH13 8LT.
 Telephone: 01403-710273 or email: firstname.lastname@example.org

 We like at least a clear month’s notice when negotiating Pilgrimages.

 You may also be interested to know that we have an attractive and comfortable room available in the 18th century part of The Priest’s House, throughout the year.
 Accommodating up to fifteen people, it is ideal for Days of Recollection, First Communion and Confirmation Groups, Away-Days, etc. Tea and coffee can be provided.

 For further information and to book this room, please contact phone us on 01403 710273 or alternatively email: email@example.com.

 Once submitted, we shall confirm your booking by email, but please do not assume it is booked until you receive this confirmation!

 Alternatively, you can apply using a printed, completed version of this form, and posted to:

-Geoff Callister, Parish Administrator, The Priest’s House, Park Lane, West Grinstead, Horsham,
+Geoff Callister, Pilgrimage Coordinator, The Priest’s House, Park Lane, West Grinstead, Horsham,

 West Sussex.
 RH13 8LT.
 Telephone: 01403–710273